CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database.md

 - **archived**: optional boolean to determine whether or not a database should be archived.

 ## PHP example
-The following exampje demonstrates how to use the API method:
+The following example demonstrates how to use the API method:
 ```PHP
 // dependencies
 require_once('copernica-rest-api.php');